AuthEceSoftEng/thesis-big-softeng-data/kafka-flink-cassandra-integration/README.md

-### Terminal 3 - Open the Cassandra ui
+### Terminal 3 - Activate the Cassandra UI
 ```sh
 docker compose up cassandra-ui
 ```
-Now you should be able to see the cassandra UI at localhost:8083
+Now you should be able to see the Cassandra UI at localhost:8083

 ### Terminal 4 - Consume messages into Cassandra
 Compose the "python-consumer" service.
 It should consume messages from the topic "raw-events" and send it to cassandra.<br>